owasp-dep-scan/dep-scan/README.md

 [![Docker Repository on Quay](https://quay.io/repository/appthreat/dep-scan/status "Docker Repository on Quay")](https://quay.io/repository/appthreat/dep-scan)

+If you have just come across this repo, probably the best place to start is to checkout the parent project (scan)[https://slscan.io] which include depscan along with a number of other tools.

 ## Features

 - Package vulnerability scanning is performed locally and is quite fast.
 No server is used!
 - Configurable `cache` and `sync` functionality to manage local cache data
-- Pre-installed and integrated with [sast-scan](https://github.com/AppThreat/sast-scan/)
+- Pre-installed and integrated with [scan](https://github.com/ShiftLeftSecurity/sast-scan)
 - Suggest optimal fix version by package group (See suggest mode)

 ## Usage

 dep-scan is ideal for use during continuous integration (CI) and also as a tool for local development.

-### Use with sast-scan
+### Use with ShiftLeft Scan

-dep-scan is integrated with [sast-scan](https://github.com/AppThreat/sast-scan/), a free and open-source SAST tool.
+dep-scan is integrated with [scan](https://github.com/ShiftLeftSecurity/sast-scan), a free and open-source SAST tool.
 To enable this feature simply pass `depscan` to the `--type` argument.
-[See here](https://github.com/AppThreat/sast-scan/blob/master/.github/workflows/pythonapp.yml#L38) for an example.
+[Refer](https://slscan.io) to the scan documentation for more information.

 ```yaml
 ---
 --type python,depscan,credscan
 ```

-This approach should work for all CI environments supported by sast-scan.
+This approach should work for all CI environments supported by scan.

 ### Scanning projects locally (Python version)